Ee-Chee/Spiced-Academy-tabasco-curriculum/vuejs/README.md

 <script src="https://unpkg.com/axios/dist/axios.min.js"></script>
 ```

 axios is quite simple to use.
 It has a `get` method that makes GET requests and a `post` method for making POST requests.
 You pass the url as the first argument to both of these functions.
-You can pass an object as the second argument to `get` and it will be converted into a query string.
-An object passed as the second argument to `post` will be converted into a JSON request body.
+You can pass an object as the second argument to `post` and it will be converted into a JSON request body.

 When the promise that `get` and `post` return is resolved, the value the function you passed to `then` will receive is an object representing the received response.
 It has numerous properties such as `status` and `headers`.
 Usually what you will be most interested in is the `data` property, which holds the body of the response.
 JSON response bodies will be parsed automatically.